doublemoulinet/Morrowind-Modular-Mod-Guide/BALANCE.md

 # Gameplay - Balance
-This Balance module addresess many of the most glaring balance issues and exploits in the game.
-It does not recommend dramatic overhauls of the economy or systems to make the game more difficult; it focuses on improving the existing game design and making the game more fun.
+Addresess many of the most glaring balance issues and exploits in the game,focusing on improving the existing game design and making the game more fun.

 ## Balance - Core
 Core balancing mods for the base game, expansion and endgame content.
 Don't play without them.